The Rich Get Richer And The Poor Get Poorer: War On Wealth

 The battlefield unfolds with nuanced complexity, and charts serve as silent witnesses, capturing the essence of the ongoing struggle.
 Each day, the central bankers are perilously close to the edge of a cliff, a precipice where the delicate balance they maintain teeters on the brink.
 The visuals encapsulated in three charts illuminate the narrative, offering a glimpse into the multidimensional chess match shaping the dynamics of wealth distribution.

-The Rich Get Richer And The Poor Get Poorer Conclusion by Sol Palha
+The Rich Get Richer, And The Poor Get Poorer Conclusion by Sol Palha

 In the grand theatre of wealth disparity, the closing act delivers a stark and uncomfortable truth—central bankers have emerged triumphant in the war on Gold.
 The evidence is not a mere suggestion but an undeniable reality that bites and stings, refusing to yield to excuses or justifications.

-Confronted with the unvarnished truth, one cannot afford to blink in search of convenient explanations.
+When confronted with the unvarnished truth, one cannot afford to blink in search of convenient explanations.
 The harsh reality stands tall, demanding acknowledgement.
 The rich continue to amass wealth while the poor face a dwindling fortune—a tale woven into the fabric of a financial landscape devoid of a Gold standard.

 The absence of a Gold standard has paved the way for a stark reality: the rich exploit this void to extract a substantial portion of the poor’s hard-earned wages.
 The intricacies of inflation, a labyrinth understood by the affluent, serve as a weapon to saddle the less privileged with insurmountable debt.
 In this skewed system, honest and hard work fails to reap just rewards, leaving the poor trapped in a cycle of economic servitude.